Learn Japanese Vocabulary Quickly: How Are “Shikata Nai” and “Shou ga Nai” Used In A Conversation?

-If you have ever seen a Japanese anime or movie, or have been in Japan, you have certainly heard one of these phrases “shou ga nai naa!” or “shikata nai“.
+If you have ever seen a Japanese anime or movie or have been to Japan, you have undoubtedly heard one of these phrases “shou ga nai naa!” or “shikata nai“.
 If you want to learn Japanese properly, let’s have a look at what these famous expressions mean.

 Speaking Japanese Phrases The Right Way